If your Mavic air battery is not charging after a long time in storage, you are not alone.

-Mavic Air battery not charging – Reason
+Mavic Air battery not charging – Reasons

-As we discussed above, the batteries go into hibernation mode during the long shipping time and simply won’t wake up when connected to the drone or to the charging hub.
+As we discussed above, the batteries go into hibernation mode during the long shipping time and won’t wake up when connected to the drone or to the charging hub.

 What is DJI battery hibernation mode?

 As the name suggests, it puts the batteries in long sleep when they are not used for a long period (for more than 10 days).

-When in hibernation mode, your battery will not turn on normally.
+Your battery will not turn on or charge normally when in hibernation mode.
 When you press the power button, the LED will turn solid red for a while and turn off.

 In a few cases, I have seen people reporting that the battery LED won’t even turn red.
 That’s because their battery has been in storage for so long that it has literally no charge left to even power up for a second.

-If you store your batteries for a long period without charging, they will enter hibernation mode and you will have to wake them up by following the method below.
+If you store your batteries for a long period without charging, they will enter hibernation mode, and you will have to wake them up by following the method below.

 How do I get my Mavic battery out of hibernation?

 Now that you know your battery is not dead and is simply “sleeping”, you can wake it up.

 - Switch on the battery by pressing the power button.
-The power LED will be red and charge level LEDs will be off.
+The power LED will be red, and charge level LEDs will be off.

-- Leave the battery in this state for up to 5 minutes and the power LED will turn off.
+- Leave the battery in this state for up to 5 minutes, and the power LED will turn off.

 - Leave the battery for a few hours even if you don’t see any LED activity.
 Do not disconnect or try to power on during this stage.